Recipes: Querying Data

 - In a file with a React component defined, like a page in

-or a layout component, import React hooks foruseState
+src/pagesor a layout component, import React hooks foruseStateanduseEffect.

 - Inside the component, wrap a function to fetch data in a

-hook so it will asynchronously retrieve data when the component mounts in the browser client.
-Then,await
+useEffecthook so it will asynchronously retrieve data when the component mounts in the browser client.
+Then,awaitthe result with thefetchAPI, and call the set function from theuseStatehook (in this casesetStarsCount) to save the state variable (starsCount) to the data returned fromfetch.

 Additional resources